Meatless March for Meat Lovers

-Unlike America's idea of a meal, many ethnic cuisines are centered on vegetarian dishes.
+Unlike America’s idea of a meal, many international cuisines are centered on vegetarian dishes.
 Indian food offers spicy and filling vegetable curries, Mexican is great for diet-pleasing veggie fajitas and guac, and Japanese food boasts an array of veggie sushi rolls and miso soups.

 RETHINK HOW YOU SHOP FOR FOOD

 The produce section will be your primary stop at the supermarket, but there’s no reason to skip the other aisles entirely.
 Canned, jarred and frozen foods are all fair game and can bolster your daily diet as long as you look for products that use whole foods and have short and simple ingredient lists.
 And it might surprise you, but umami flavor isn’t just in meat.
 Pick up foods like parmesan cheese, kalamata olives, mushrooms, miso and tomato paste, to help enhance the savory side of your whole-grain pasta dishes or bean- and tofu-based meals.